pingmepi/website-creation-guidebook-nexus/security_checklist_updated.md

 ## Security Recommendations (Prioritized)

 ### High Priority (Critical Issues)
-1. **Migrate from localStorage to HttpOnly cookies** for token storage to prevent XSS attacks
-2. **Implement proper input sanitization** for all user inputs to prevent XSS and injection attacks
+1. **Implement proper input sanitization** for all user inputs to prevent XSS and injection attacks
-3. **Scope API queries** to only return necessary fields instead of using `select *`
+2. **Scope API queries** to only return necessary fields instead of using `select *`
-4. **Add validation for file uploads** to prevent malicious file uploads
+3. **Add validation for file uploads** to prevent malicious file uploads
-5. **Implement security headers** to improve browser-side protection
+4. **Implement security headers** to improve browser-side protection

 ### Medium Priority
 6. Add rate limiting for sensitive endpoints like authentication